 - Members of the Coast Guard Reserve activated as part of the Department of the Navy under Title 10 authority

-- A family member who is taking care of the affairs of an eligible service when the service member is deployed
+- A family member who is taking care of the affairs of an eligible service member when the service member is deployed

 The personal financial readiness of service members and their families is a top priority of the Department of Defense.
 The DoD provides a wide range of tools and services to help service members and their families reduce debt, achieve savings goals and attain financial flexibility.